-In addition, the Board had evaluated the performance of David Tak-Wai Ma and is of the view that David Tak-Wai Ma has provided valuable contributions to the Company and has demonstrated his ability to provide independent, balanced and objective view to the Company's affairs.
-The Board is also of the view that David Tak-Wai Ma would bring to the Board his own perspective, skills and experience, as further described in his biography as set out on page 17 of this annual report, and can contribute to the diversity of the Board taking into account his diversified educational background and professional experience.
-The Board believes that his re-election as the independent non-executive director of the Company would be in the best interests of the Company and its shareholders as a whole.
+In addition, the Board had evaluated the performance of Janie Fong and is of the view that Ms. Fong has provided valuable contributions to the Company and has demonstrated her ability to provide independent, balanced and objective view to the Company's affairs.
+The Board is also of the view that Ms. Fong would bring to the Board her own perspective, skills and experience, as further described in her biography as set out on page 16 of this annual report, and can contribute to the diversity of the Board taking into account her diversified educational background and professional experience.
+The Board believes that her re-election as the independent non-executive director of the Company would be in the best interests of the Company and its shareholders as a whole.